2018 : CPF-IS and Interest Income Update

 STE doesn’t have the opportunity to feel the joy of getting year- end bonus since 2014 but instead, receiving the interest income from CPF on the first week of each year make me happy same as getting the bonus. ( Not from the employer but from “Ah Gong” ).
 We normally work hard to get a bonus but in this case, we let our money work hard to generate the interest income. :D

 Total $29,348.70 been credited to our CPF accounts ( for both STE and Mrs. ).

-As I blogged about it before, I am treating these CPF balance amount as AAA bond in my portfolio , in case anything happen to stock market when I need some drawdown.
-Instead of “fire sale” of my stocks’ holding, I may consider to withdraw some money from CPF.
+As I blogged about it before, I am treating these CPF balance amount as AAA bond in my portfolio, in case anything happens to the stock market when I need some drawdown.
+Instead of “fire sale” of my stocks’ holding, I may consider withdrawing some money from CPF.

 CPF Is Not a “ Super Hero”